-The frequency of these sessions has died down in the last couple of months, when only random images would show.
-John became frustrated after weeks of the same images and I haven’t seen a Judgment since.
+The frequency of these sessions has died down in the last couple of months when only random images would show.
+John became frustrated after weeks of the same pictures, and I haven't seen a Judgment since.
 I hoped that the cage around my gifts would have weakened, but it is as strong as ever.

 Unfortunately, I have a feeling that my current vision will not make John very happy, and I will have to find a way of keeping it from him.
-But first, I would need to seek out a Judgment to pull the current vision out of me then I can find a way to keep it from John.
+But first, I would need to seek out a Judgment to pull the current vision out of me, and then I can find a way to keep it from John.

 Shoving the sheets off myself, I climb out of bed.
 The moonlight is peeking into my room through the narrow slits that are supposed to be windows.
 The apartment is large and extravagant, decorated with luxurious fabrics, rare art, and expensive furniture.
 It's beautiful, but it's not a room.
 It's a glorified prison cell, and the light from the moon looks like bars stretching across the floor.

 I begin to pace across the bars of light.
 This vision is persistent.
 I used to be able to control when I had them.
 It is only visions that involve me that appear while I am asleep.
 The last time I had images like this, I was fifteen, and the people I loved died.

 A shudder runs over me as the memory of that night floods my mind.

-Shaking away the bad images, I make my way over to the fireplace.
+Shaking away the disturbing images, I make my way over to the fireplace.
 I suddenly feel freezing and want a fire.
-Poe is beside me in an instant, lighting the fire I was intending to start.
+Poe is beside me in an instant, lighting the fire I intended to start.

 "Thank you," I manage as I sit at the edge of the sofa.